AndrewUSF/AndrewUSF/README.md

 # -- Tools I Use as an HCI Researcher --

-I work at the intersection of design, data, and emerging technologies.
-Below are the tools I regularly use for research, prototyping, experimentation, and deployment.
+I work where design, data, and emerging technologies meet.
+These are the tools I use regularly for research, prototyping, experimentation, and deployment.

 <div style="display: flex; align-items: center; gap: 12px; margin-bottom: 12px;">
   <strong>🔬 Research</strong>